 You must present proper identification that verifies your first, middle, and last name, and your date of birth to take the knowledge and road tests.
+If the name on your identification documents do not match, you must also present proof of your legal name change(s).
+Acceptable proof consists of certified marriage certificates, certified divorce decrees or other certified court orders.
+Divorce decrees or other court orders must specify the name change.
 You must also present proper identification when you apply for an instruction permit, driver's license, or state identification card.